neu-rah/VirtualPins/README.md

 ## Extension

-In adition to this modifications, some libraries have to be included to interface virtual pins with medium type.
+In addition to this modifications, some libraries have to be included to interface virtual pins with medium type.

 currently available: